Twelve Core Challenges and Fifty Rapid Responses

 Response

 Devolution transfers authority downward within a single sovereign structure and remains revocable.
-The Parity Accord instead distributes authority laterally within a single constitutional system, where shared governance is defined and secured through law rather than delegated at the discretion of one centre.
+The Parity Accord instead distributes authority laterally within a single constitutional system, where shared governance is defined through law rather than delegated at the discretion of one centre.

 30. On what authority can an anonymous individual propose a new constitutional framework, particularly where it diverges from government policy?